 Throughout Ashley's life she has maintained a responsibility as an Indigenous woman; committed and devoted to community wellness.
 She is not her work, but her work becomes her.
 Ashley's passion for people is what motivates her to be in community; to educate and inspire many!

 Registration Notes

-Registration includes a continental breakfast and lunch for all three dates.
+Registration includes a continental breakfast and lunch.